As a director of a registered company, you have duties to your company and shareholders, and responsibilities under the Companies Act 1993.

 As a director you must act honestly, in the best interests of the company, and with reasonable care at all times.

-You mustn't act, or agree to the company acting, in a manner that's likely to breach the Companies Act 1993 other legislation or your company's constitution.
+You mustn't act, or agree to the company acting, in a manner that's likely to breach the Companies Act 1993 or other legislation or your company's constitution.

 You're responsible for meeting your company's filing obligations to the Companies Office.